Aaron-Quickstart/tester_projects/Accuracy_Clicker_Game/README.md

 ###Features
 - randomly spawns a red or blue square inside of a playfield
 - gives points for clicking on red squares
-- takes points for clicking on blue squares
+- takes hearts for clicking on blue squares
 - game over if user clicks on 3 blue squares